davej/john/readme.md

 John is your man.
 He puts color tags on your top-level dependencies and devDependencies, this makes your top-level dependencies easier to find and sort in Finder.
 If you often use the terminal instead of finder then you can also do `ls -l | grep @` to list the folders with tags.

-*Note: This project is currently OS X only, but if you have ideas on how something similar could be implemented other platforms then create an issue.*
+*Note: This project is currently OS X only, but if you have ideas on how something similar could be implemented on other platforms then create an issue.*

 <p align="center"><img src ="https://cdn.rawgit.com/davej/john/a2b79a0ffc8da296d382bd99b29977195cb3976c/usage.gif" /></p>